 3. Sundarijal- Chisapani trek

-Sundarijal- Chisapani trek is an easy trek near Kathmandu which gives you exotic experiences in the peaceful surrounding.
+Sundarijal- Chisapani trek is an easy trek near Kathmandu which gives you exotic experiences in the peaceful surroundings.

 This trek offers you spectacular views of snow-capped peaks and hillside settlements in the green environment.